bcgov/aps-infra-platform/documentation/how-to/sdx-org-onboarding.md

 ## List organizations

-Retrieve the list of organizations available in the SDX catalog, optionally including each organization's RBAC role membership.
+Retrieve the list of organizations available in the SDX catalog.

 === "Restish CLI"